AP Exclusive: Diplomats: Iran to get natural uranium batch

 Heavy water is used to cool a type of reactor that produces more plutonium than reactors cooled by light water.
 Like enriched uranium, plutonium can be turned into the fissile core of a nuclear weapon.

-Associated Press Writer Matthew Lee contributed from Washington.
+Associated Press writers Matthew Lee and Josh Lederman contributed from Washington.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.